Collective attention under digital exposure: A dynamical systems approach: Introduction

 This shift in perspective leads to a distinct modeling approach.
 Instead of interaction-driven dynamics \cite{racism}, we focus on the competition between two fundamental processes: (i) recovery mechanisms that restore cognitive resources, and (ii) degradation mechanisms associated with persistent exposure to digitally mediated stimuli.
 The latter is modeled as a continuous external perturbation, whose intensity controls the long-term behavior of the system.

 The central objective of this paper is to propose and analyze a minimal dynamical model capturing this competition.
 The goal is to not provide a detailed description of cognitive processes, but rather to identify a minimal mechanism capable of reproducing generic trends observed at the population level.
 We show that, even in the absence of explicit social interactions, the system exhibits nontrivial collective behavior at the macroscopic level.
 In particular, the model predicts a continuous decrease in the stationary attention level as digital exposure increases.
+The present framework is not intended as a microscopic cognitive model, but rather as an effective coarse-grained description of population-level sustained attention.

 To gain further insight, we introduce an effective potential formulation, which allows us to interpret the dynamics in terms of a deformable landscape.
 Within this framework, increasing exposure does not generate competing stable states, but rather continuously shifts the unique stable equilibrium toward lower levels of attention.
 This provides a physically transparent picture of how digital environments reshape collective cognitive regimes.
 This interpretation further emphasizes the role of external forcing in driving the system away from high-attention states.